kubeshop/botkube-docs/content/_index.md

 <style>

-#body a.linkhighlight:hover {
+a.linkhighlight:hover {
   color: #ffffff;
 }

-#body a.linkhighlight {
+a.linkhighlight {
   color: inherit;
 }

-#body a.linkhighlight:hover:after, #body a.linkhighlight:focus:after {
+a.linkhighlight:hover:after, a.linkhighlight:focus:after {
   width: 0 !important;
 }